dotmesh-io/dotscience-tf/README.md

 # Dotscience Terraform Installers

-See [https://docs.dotscience.com/install/](Dotscience install docs) for how to use this repo.
+See [Dotscience install docs](https://docs.dotscience.com/install/) for how to use this repo.